 Neutrality & Party Autonomy

 Unlike in court litigation, where multiple proceedings take place under different jurisdictions rendering potential incoherent conclusions, arbitral proceeding are governed by the law chosen by the parties.
 This is highly beneficial especially in the case of intellectual property disputes which often involve parties from across borders.
 The language of the arbitral proceedings, location of arbitration tribunals and the nationality of the arbitrator may also be selected.
 In arbitral tribunals consisting of three arbitrators, each party is entitled to appoint one arbitrator.
-In the case of arbitral proceedings consisting of a sole arbitrator, parties may reach an arbitral agreement to appoint an arbitrator from a third country or to hold the tribunal in a third country to mitigate the likelihood of ‘resident advantage’.
+In the case of arbitral proceedings consisting of a sole arbitrator, parties may reach an arbitral agreement to appoint an arbitrator from a third country or to hold the hearing in a third country to mitigate the likelihood of ‘resident advantage’.

 Intellectual property disputes are often concerned with highly confidential information.
 While court decisions are privy to the public, the arbitration awards and proceedings remain confidential.